mrpotensial/simpleapp/README.md

 # simpleapp
 YO SUPP BRO!!

-Welcome to my first github
+Welcome to my first github .

-Just a simple android Application that contain Splashscreen, Intro slider/walkthrogh, Login and signup with database(SQLite) n others..
+This is just a simple android Application that contain Splashscreen, Intro slider/walkthrogh, Login and signup with database(SQLite) n others..

 Hope u like it!!